anhnguyen6535/Friender/README.md

 4. Access on your phone by navigating to `http://<IP address>:8100/`

 #### Note:
+- If you have problem with `ionic serve`, try running the project from cmd.
 - Ensure that your mobile device is connected to the same Wi-Fi network as your computer to access the app.
 - If you encounter any firewall issues, make sure to allow traffic on port 8100.